Software-Engineering-Lab-1402-1403/Experiment9/README.md

 ### PersonRepository Class

-As we can see in the previous pictures, PersonRepository class test coverage percent is 0%.
+As we can see in the previous pictures, PersonRepository class test coverage percentage is 0%.

 We add 4 methods to test all of this class methods.